valentind97/Pewlett-Hackard-Analysis/README.md

 ![Unique Titles table](https://user-images.githubusercontent.com/105877888/178130793-32c559eb-9b45-4120-bb92-46572e1f3fe2.PNG)

-- [Retiring Titles](https://github.com/valentindv97/Pewlett-Hackard-Analysis/blob/main/Data/retiring_titles.csv) table holds the number of retirement-age employees by their most recent title.
+-  table holds the number of retirement-age employees by their most recent title.
 The caculation was based on Unique Titles table.
 Table is shown as below:

 ![Retiring Titles table](https://user-images.githubusercontent.com/105877888/178130810-6e533cd0-4d54-4a57-8da8-b51af4564507.PNG)

 ### The Employees Eligible for the Mentorship Program
-- [Mentorship Eligibility](https://github.com/valentindv97/Pewlett-Hackard-Analysis/blob/main/Data/mentorship_eligibility.csv) table holds mentorship-eligible employees.
+-  table holds mentorship-eligible employees.
 These current employees were born in 1965.
 Table head is shown as below: